Night Shift Supervisor, Converting

 It’s all in the family for Katie – both her traditional family but also her work family.

 Her connections like many at General Films are generational.
 Family ties weave through GF and are passed down through parents or siblings.
 Katie’s stepmother Leann was a 19-year employee at General Films.
 When Leann retired for health reasons she suggested to Katie, who was 19 at the time, that she should apply for the job.
 Without any hesitation, Katie jumped at the chance.
 In fact, Leann drove her to her interview.
-Katie was offered a position, she happily accepted, and has been a valued employee for GF for 14 years.
+Katie was offered a position, and she happily accepted and has been a valued employee for GF for 14 years.

 “I feel like I have grown up right here at General Films.
 The people I work with I consider my family.
 I enjoy our work environment and the camaraderie.
 The mood is always upbeat and the support I receive from my co-workers is something special.”